 Isaiah 66:10-14; Galatians 6:14-18; Luke10:1-12, 17-20

-The Church, as explained by the Second Vatican Council, is by her very nature missionary, since according to the plan of the Father, she has her origin in the mission of the Son and the Holy Spirit.
-This is the grace and vocation proper to the Church, her deepest identity.
-She exists in order to evangelize.
-Consequently she can never be closed in on herself.
-She is rooted in specific places in order to go beyond them.
-Her action, in adherence to Christ’s word and under the influence of his grace and his charity, is fully and currently present to all people and all peoples, to lead them to faith in Christ.
 The Gospel of today tells us that Jesus summoned his seventy committed people and sent them two by two to communicate God’s love, to bind up wounds and to be peace makers in a troubled world.
 These ordinary people took with them no great plan, no set speech, and no practical manual to tell them what to do.
 They brought only their faith, their trust and their experience of Jesus.
 They in fact had lived with him and had experienced him.
 Jesus also knew that they would make mistakes.
 In spite of this he called them to himself, gave them his mission and gave them his authority, to heal, to rectify and bring people back to life.
 Today all the baptized do understand their call to the mission of Jesus and their task to do the ministry for others.
 Jesus calls each to be ready for the mission, to leave behind the luggage and set out with hearts fully attuned to his call.
+Like those seventy two persons we too are called to proclaim that the kingdom of God is at hand and this has to be proclaimed through our lives.
+It is still possible for us to do it even after two thousand years through our simple acts of caring and our personal ability.
+It is necessary for us to lend a listening ear to the sick and lonely, helpless and elderly and give them that consolation and healing.
+The call of Jesus continues to come to us even today in our world.
+We have to give them peace of Jesus.

-The First Reading from the Book of Isaiah the Prophet sees many blessings in store for the people.
-They will know the joy of being God’s special people.
-The passage begins by saying that we should rejoice with Jerusalem and be glad for her, all of us who love her.
+The First Reading from the Book of Isaiah begins by saying that we should rejoice with Jerusalem and be glad for her, all of us who love her.
 The prophet sees the blessing in store for his people.
 They will know the joy of being God’s special people.
 The prophet joyfully announces the transformation that has taken place in the royal city of Jerusalem.
 The city now can consider itself like a mother of a large family with plenty of resources to keep them alive and healthy.
 The prophet calls them to rejoice with her in joy, all of those who had been mourning over her.
 Based on these words, it appears that their joy should be for the physical City of Jerusalem.
 The verse that follows implies that Jerusalem is alive, being a life giving body.
 It states, “That you may nurse and be satisfied from her consoling breasts; that you may drink deeply with delight from her glorious bosom.”
 In darker days the kings in Jerusalem had to worry about food and water.
 They were surrounded by threat of war and famine.
 Now the city is secure with plenty of things that make life worth living.
 God’s grace is abundant that it is like a river of water flowing through the streets.
-Jerusalem’s future is full of life and promise.

-In today’s Second Reading taken from the Letter to the Galatians Paul tells the Christian community that in order to bring God’s reign into our personal world, we must boast of nothing other than the cross of our Lord Jesus Christ.
+Today’s Second Reading taken from the Letter to the Galatians St Paul tells us that in order to bring God’s reign into our personal world, we must boast of nothing other than the cross of our Lord Jesus Christ.
 The cross of the Lord means the whole Christ event.
-He expresses with joyful pride what Christ crucified has done to him.
-He tells them that whosoever has to boast must boast in the Lord.”
-Paul is happy to explain to them of the marks of Jesus branded on his body and he has been carrying them.
+For “it is written, ‘let the one who boasts, boast in the Lord.”
+In this Reading, we hear Paul mentioning that he carried the marks of Jesus branded on his body.
 This does not mean that Paul had the marks of the cross of Christ on his body.
 Paul in fact was referring to all the suffering that he had to endure for Christ.
 He has surrendered totally to Christ who is crucified.
-Nothing else in his life means anything to him.
 He endured illness, flogging and stoning, all sorts of persecutions for Christ.
 These marks that he carried on his body were proof that he was a slave of Christ.
 Paul’s enemies should recognize all he has suffered for the Gospel and should trouble him no more.
 Equally today in our own times, we are aware that many Catholics bear marks of suffering, torture and imprisonment for Christ.
 Through their suffering, they have brought God’s reign into our world.
 They are living examples of Saints who are ready to suffer so the glory of God may be seen in the world.

 The work of the disciples is not going to be easy as they will be required to enter very precarious situations with absolute minimum equipment.
 They will be like lambs being sent out to work among wolves.
 The urgency of the mission is captured by the mandate that they go in poverty and emptiness and not greet anyone on the way, something that would appear very strange in a culture dominated by gestures of hospitality.
 The core of their message must be peace.
 They in reality explain what Jesus is about and what the kingdom of God is about.
 This was the message at the Nativity and later at the resurrection.
 The disciples have their mission for the kingdom carefully planned out by Jesus for them.
 It includes three things: first, they have to establish a community, a community of love.
 Second, they are called upon to heal those who are sick.
 Thirdly, they are to announce that the kingdom of God is close at hand.
 Ultimately they are called upon to proclaim Jesus in their mission.
 If they are accepted their mission is complete but if they are rejected then those who do so will have a fate worse than Sodom, notorious for its lack of hospitality.